adelriosantiago/adelriosantiago-blog/designers-please-slugify/eng.md

 # Designers: Please slugify your files!

-It is very common for designers to name their files with names like "Left Arrow (6)" or "Background & Color Palette for XYZ".
-These naming conventions might be good to share the files withing the same design department; however, these assets need to be shared *-most of the times-* with the software department that will then, try to use the resources in a website or Android/iOS app.
+It is very common for designers to name their files with spaces and special characters like "Left Arrow (6)" or "Background & Color Palette for XYZ!".
+These names are OK if you are only planning to share these files within the design department.
+However, most of the times, these assets are required by de software & mobile department, who will then build a website or mobile app.

-There are several reasons why naming your images like this is a bad idea, especially for web and mobile projects.
-Image resources with special characters create ugly web requests.
-On mobile development, it is not even possible to add resources with strange characters.
-The chances are that the programmers will end up changing all your file names, and this can be time consuming.
+There are several reasons why naming your images with special characters and spaces is a bad idea, especially for mobile projects.
+Image resources with special characters create ugly-looking web requests and for mobile development -especially Android- file names are restricted to only alphanumerics (a-z, 0-9 and _).

 <hidden>add the reasons why it is a bad idea here</hidden>
 <hidden>todo: implement http://foundation.zurb.com/sites/docs/v/5.5.3/components/forms.html input label with .com </hidden>

-Here is a small tool you can use to slugify your file names:
+Here is a small tool you can use to slugify your file and folder names.
+Use it to save some time to your software development team.
+It will also help you having a *cleaner and better organized computer desk*.

 <form>
 	<div class="row">
 		<div class="large-12 columns">